Sandham-a/ms4-nix-melts/README.md

 _ _ _

 * The project is based on the Boutique Ado project by the Code Institute and was used as a basic for my project (https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
-* Previous projects I have done on the course were used for guidance through.

 * [Bootstrap](https://getbootstrap.com/) is used throughout for CSS styling and some javascript / jquery